 If you're considering returning to the world of camcorders for the first time after adventures many years ago with 8mm and VHS-C tape, you may be wondering why you need one at all, when there's a perfectly functional camera built into a device that you have with you at all times.
-The key advantage of a camcorder over a camera phone (opens in new tab) is that you tend to get a big optical zoom lens built in, meaning you can get closer to your subjects without compromising the quality of your picture.
-This is particularly useful for shooting sports and wildlife, and is also something that sets camcorders apart from the best action cameras (opens in new tab).
+The key advantage of a camcorder over a camera phone (opens in new tab) is that you tend to get a big optical zoom lens built-in, meaning you can get closer to your subjects without compromising the quality of your picture.
+This is particularly useful for shooting sports and wildlife and is also something that sets camcorders apart from the best action cameras (opens in new tab).

 Of course, camcorders are not the only choice for videographers.
-The best 4K cameras for filmmaking (opens in new tab) have the advantage of not only providing a gorgeous picture, but also offering the capacity for the user to swap lenses.
-The best cinema cameras (opens in new tab), meanwhile, are designed more for professionals and come with a price-tag to match; content creators working on their lonesome will likely be more interested in the best cameras for vlogging (opens in new tab).
+The best 4K cameras for filmmaking (opens in new tab) have the advantage of not only providing a gorgeous picture but also offering the capacity for the user to swap lenses.
+The best cinema cameras (opens in new tab), meanwhile, are designed more for professionals and come with a price tag to match; content creators working on their lonesome will likely be more interested in the best cameras for vlogging (opens in new tab).

-The best camcorders in 2021
+The best camcorders in 2022

 Best 4K camcorders

 The FDR-AX43 may be compact but it doesn’t skimp on features.
 Fronted by a Carl Zeiss Vario Sonnar T lens, the FDR-AX43's niceties include a 20x optical zoom, 4K shooting (with super-down-sampling for 1080p displays), a low noise Exmor R CMOS sensor, and dual-video recording in XAVC S or AVCHD, plus easy to share MP4.
 For those who want convincing surround sound when playing back their footage into a home cinema or soundbar, there’s also a multichannel 5.1 microphone.
-Expect limitations in low light, but if you’re looking for an easy-to-manage but capable 4K shooter, then this model is a fantastic choice, and that balance between functionality, portability and price is why it takes our #1 spot.(opens in new tab)
+Expect limitations in low light, but if you’re looking for an easy-to-manage but capable 4K shooter, then this model is a fantastic choice, and that balance between functionality, portability, and the price is why it takes our #1 spot.(opens in new tab)

-A superbly specified 4K camcorder, the FDR-AX700 has a one-inch Exmor RS CMOS sensor, and shoots 4K video in both SDR and HLG (Hybrid Log-Gamma) HDR.
+A superbly specified 4K camcorder, the FDR-AX700 has a one-inch Exmor RS CMOS sensor and shoots 4K video in both SDR and HLG (Hybrid Log-Gamma) HDR.
 Features include a 12x zoom, big 3.5-inch viewfinder, dual SD card slots, and advanced phase detection AF.
 The FDR-AX700 uses XAVC S for both 4K and HD recording, with 100 Mbps for 4K, and 50 Mbps for 1080p.
 It will also shoot in 1080p at 120 fps.
 The brand’s BIONZ X image processor keeps images crisp.
 The FDR-AX700 is one of the best camcorders for keen videographers and even aspiring filmmakers.
 A standard SMPTE timecode can be included on recordings.
 Trick replay includes Super Slow Motion.

 Best professional camcorders

 Canon's impressive XA40 is a pro-grade camcorder that not only produces excellent 4K footage but also uses oversampling to ensure its Full HD footage is peerless in quality.
 Its palm-sized build means it's easy to pack up and take wherever you need it to go, while the 20x zoom lens gives you real shooting versatility.
-Optical 5-axis image stabilisation is also a boon, making it easier to capture professional-looking shots while you're shooting handheld.
+Optical 5-axis image stabilization is also a boon, making it easier to capture professional-looking shots while you're shooting handheld.
 A camera for all seasons and all situations.